-Legends say that the Holy Pot has miraculous powers, and the one who possesses it becomes strong and protected from all evil.
+Legends say that the Holy Pot has miraculous powers, and the one who possesses it becomes firm and protected from all evil.
 Conspiracy theories abound about locating the Grail at various points around the globe.
 The following list gives you the most likely locations of the coveted object.

 The Holy Grail has been everywhere throughout the ages.
 It has taken the form of a chalice, a spear, a skull, a plate, or a stone.

-Read also: Exaltation of the Holy Cross
+Read also: Exaltation of the Holy Cross.

 Where is the Holy Grail located?